 CELTA (Certificate in English Language Teaching to Adults)

 The Cambridge CELTA is a specific type of TEFL certificate.
 It is standardised and courses are run in centres all over the world.
 It is an incredibly intensive course, lasting four to five weeks, full-time, and costs between £1,500 and £4,000 plus expenses if the centre is not near your home – this makes the course a fairly expensive option.
 In addition, to enrol on a CELTA course you need to be at least 20 years old and have formal education qualifications (whereas to study for a TEFL qualification the minimum age is 16 and you just need a native-level ability to speak English).

 TESOL – Teaching English to Speakers of Other Languages

 TESOL courses, like the CELTA, are standardised courses which often require four weeks of intensive, full-time study.
 They are much more common in North America and Australia and differ from TEFL in that they are mostly for teachers who want to teach in an English speaking country, typically teaching immigrants or refugees.
 These qualifications tend to be mid-priced between a TEFL course and a CELTA.

 For someone looking to gain new skills and have an adventure, a qualification in teaching English as a foreign language is the perfect starting point for an exciting future.
-Both a TEFL and CELTA course provides the basis for this adventure to begin.

 If you would like more information on TEFL Courses and how you can become a TEFL teacher click here